UO-Competitive-Programming-Club/DuckCrack/6.Heaps/README.md

 - [x] 11.3 Sort An Almost Sorted Array
 - [x] 11.4 Compute the K Cloest Stars
 - [x] 11.5 Compute the Median of Online Data
-- [ ] 11.6 Compute The K largest Elements in a Max-Heap
+- [x] 11.6 Compute The K largest Elements in a Max-Heap
 - [ ] 11.7 Implement a Stack API using a Heap

 ####CCTI
 No problems for this topic

 ####Leetcode
+- [x] 263.
+Ugly Number
+- [ ] 264.
+Ugly Number II
 - [ ] 313.
 Super Ugly Number
 - [ ] 378.
 Kth Smallest Element in a Sorted Matrix
 - [ ] 373.
 Find K Pairs with Smallest Sums
-- [ ] 264.
-Ugly Number II
 - [ ] 355.
 Design Twitter
 - [ ] 347.
 Top K Frequent Elements
 - [ ] 295.
 Find Median from Data Stream